lsst-sqre/strimzi-registry-operator/README.md

 ```

 - `SSR_CLUSTER_NAME` is the name of the Strimzi Kafka cluster.
-- `SSR_NAMESPACE` is the namespace where the Strimzi Kafka cluster is deployed and where `KafkaUser` resources are found.
+- `SSR_NAMESPACE` is the namespace where the Strimzi Kafka cluster is deployed and where the `StrimziSchemaRegistry`, `KafkaUser` and `KafkaTopic` resources are found.

 ## Deploy a Schema Registry

+The following resources must be deployed in the same namespace as your Kafka cluster.

 ### Step 1.
 Deploy a KafkaTopic